struCoder/jshint-startup-check/README.md

 const jshintCheck = require('jshint-startup-check');

 const myCheckConfig = {
-  jshintrc: {},
+  jshintrc: {},                                   // option
-  jshintignore: ['node_modules', '.git'],
+  jshintignore: ['node_modules', '.git'],         // option
-  maxError: 5000,
+  maxError: 5000,                                 // option
-  showScanFile: true,
+  showScanFile: true,                             // option
-  env: 'your project env' // in production env will not check };
+  env: 'your project env' // in production env will not check (option) };

 // check function first argument is an array that can be directories or files in your project